 1. Using a primer

 A primer is predominantly used on surfaces to give the paint something to grip onto and results in a smooth overall finish.
 If the area has been previously painted you might not need a primer.
 Test a section.
 If you can see it is not adhering properly it is a clear indication a primer is required.
-A new product recently released by Dulux is Precision Maximum Strength Adhesion Primer which has been designed especially for problem surfaces.
+Consider using a product like Dulux Precision Maximum Strength Adhesion Primer, which has been designed especially for problem surfaces.
 Always check with a painting professional as there are many products available and they will advise which is best for you.

 2. Watch the temperature